 Subrecipient monitoring visits by ADAC leadership.
 Independent of the ADAC quarterly review cycle but instrumental in the overall management of project work for the Center, ADAC leadership will conduct subrecipient monitoring visits.
 ADAC leadership has developed a subrecipient checklist to guide awardees in preparing and presenting their project’s compliance with the cooperative grant terms and conditions.
 ADAC’s Executive Director and Finance Director normally conduct these subrecipient monitoring visits.
+If/as Coronavirus/COVID-19 travel restrictions remain in place, ADAC is prepared to conduct these via remote means.

-ADAC Research Transition Process:
+ADAC Research Transition Process.

 As a DHS S&T UP Center of Maritime Research (CMR), ADAC’s priority is to transition research that is sufficiently mature to DHS acquisition processes.
 In pursuit of acquisition, ADAC seeks to connect sufficiently mature research to industry, HQ USCG CG-7 (Assistant Commandant for Capabilities), and HQ USCG CG-9 (Assistant Commandant for Acquisitions).
 In addition to working with HQ USCG CG-7 and CG-9, ADAC will conduct appropriate coordination with USCG Research and Development Center (RDC) for operational testing of research in advance of formal USCG acquisition of ADAC maturing research.
 While principally oriented to the USCG, ADAC also seeks to support other DHS maritime mission needs in the Arctic.

-Research advancement towards transition is principal focus of ADAC Year 7.
+Research advancement towards transition and commercialization is principal focus of ADAC Year 7.
 All ADAC’s projects included in Year 7 plan include transition as an integral part of their work plans.
 Center leadership evaluates project progress on schedules and milestones and advancement to overall transition planning during quarterly reviews via the ADAC Review Group.
 This review is one way to discern the pathway of transition planning needed to support end-user ADAC’s “Research-to-Capability Process” (RTCP).
 ADAC’s RTCP is the Center’s approach for finalizing the transition of research to end-users.
 ADAC will continue to recruit the support of the University of Alaska Business Enterprise Institute and UAA Office of Sponsored Programs to support transition activities.

 This task team approach includes careful handling of transfer for appropriate documentation and patent initiation.
 ADAC’s Principal Investigator, Research Director, and Executive Director will determine the task organization needed to migrate research to receiving development and acquisition professionals.
 ADAC’s Executive Director will lead with Center’s Project Management Director and/or Assistant Director and Senior Research Professional in serving as deputy lead for the task-organized team.
-This team will include project PI(s), Center support personnel, and supporting institutions.
+This team will include project investigators, PI(s), Center support personnel, and supporting institutions.

 The task-organized team will prepare the transfer of research materials, associated physical hardware, software, and intellectual property.
-Transfer preparation will include a review of financial documentation, DHS S&T UP-ADAC grant terms and conditions, onward disclosure notifications to DHS S&T UP Program Manager, and appropriate public announcements.
+Transfer preparation will include a review of financial documentation, DHS S&T OUP-ADAC grant terms and conditions, onward disclosure notifications to DHS S&T UP Program Manager, and appropriate public announcements.

 The Project PI(s) will complete documentation.
 This will include fully describing the research, completed milestones, objectives, and project research conclusions while also initiating science review and preparing journal submissions.
 The Project PI(s) team, in coordination with ADAC leadership, will initiate patent application with University of Alaska as appropriate.